Advanced HVAC System Diagnostics and Troubleshooting: Complete Technical Guide for North Texas

 Compressor Testing

-Amp draw analysis tells the real story about compressor health.
-I compare actual amperage to nameplate ratings under different load conditions because a compressor might draw normal amps at startup but exceed ratings under high load.
-The starting characteristics reveal problems with contactors, voltage issues, or mechanical binding that standard testing misses.
+Amp draw analysis tells the real story.
+I compare actual amperage to nameplate ratings under different load conditions.
+A compressor might pull normal amps at startup but go over its rating under full load.
+And the starting characteristics, how the amps spike and settle, can reveal problems with contactors, voltage, or mechanical binding that you’d never catch with a basic “is it running” check.

 Motor Testing That Predicts Failures